No results found

-Home / Population and society / Articles / Traffic stop data reveals racial discrepancies in police enforcement
+Home / Population / Articles / Traffic stop data reveals racial discrepancies in police enforcement

 Traffic stops are a routine occurrence in the United States, but what happens during those stops can vary significantly depending on the driver’s race.